ViggoL/iSee/README.md

 # iSee
-Graphical tracking AddOn for World of Warcraft, with help from FireHack.
+Graphical tracking AddOn for World of Warcraft, with help from FireHack and LibDraw.